ali1dc/kafka/documents/monitoring.md

 Now that we know how to gather metrics, it's time for visualization!

 ## Collecting Metrics
-At this point, we have all the endpoints to call and get the metrics data,

 Now that we have all the `/metrics` endpoints, we need to configure the Prometheus to call these endpoint periodically for collecting the data.
 To do that, edit `/etc/prometheus/prometheus.yml` from Prometheus server with this content:
 ```yaml
 global: